What is SPS?

 How can I participate?

 To officially be a member of SPS, the first step is to send in 24 US dollars (30 US dollars if you have an international address) to the SPS National Office.
-For an SPS application form, click here.
-After you send in your form, contact us at firstname.lastname@example.org, and we'll add you to our mailing list.
+To begin the application process, click here.
+After you finish registering, contact us at email@example.com, and we'll add you to our mailing list.

 Another way to get involved is to come to one of our meetings, which are usually held in Room 425 of Cook Physical Science Building.
 At our meetings we discuss such subjects as upcoming outreach programs, the latest scientific news, advances in SPS politics, and the process of beginning your career as a physicist.
 Not only will there be debates on the future direction of SPS, but there will also be short talks on such topics as the use of Latex and Python in physics and how to pick a graduate school that's right for you.
-Our next meeting will be held February 6th at 11:45 a.m. in Room 425, Cook Physical Science Building , so don't delay--start your journey now!
+Our next meeting will be held in the last week of August in Room 425, Cook Physical Science Building, so don't delay--start your journey now!